5.0 ACADEMIC POLICIES AND SERVICES

 Teaching and Learning with Technology Resources (TLTR), a division of Ramsey Library, provides professional services, facilities and equipment to enhance teaching and learning through the effective and creative use of instructional technologies, including Moodle and Mahara support, Distance Learning Services, Video Production Services, and the Media Design Lab.

 5.7 Copy Center (formerly Printing Services)

 The Copy Center provides high-quality, cost-effective copying and related services to the UNC Asheville community.
 Services include copies and transparencies (color/black and white, binding, laminating, folding, scans, and shrink wrapping.
 High production copiers produce duplication jobs of items such as course packs, manuals, reports, presentations, brochures and fliers, and newsletters.
 The Copy Center also oversees a network of walk-up copiers throughout campus.
 The Copy Center is located in the Highsmith University Union.
-To learn more about the Copy Center, visit http://www.unca.edu/thecopycenter/
+To learn more about the Copy Center, or to complete a work request form, visit https://its.unca.edu/copy-center

 No forms for this section.